 Request that copies of your medical information be sent to you using an appropriate method below.

 Request copies of your radiology images:

-- X-rays, ultrasounds, MRI, CT, nuclear medicine, and other images are available on CD/DVD.
+- X-rays, ultrasounds, MRI, CT, nuclear medicine, and other images are available on DVD.

 - Mammography images are available in either electronic or film formats.

 - Radiology images and mammogram films must be requested through the Radiology Department, by completing the online authorization form (PDF) and faxing it to: 480-301-7282.